jdhenke/celestrium/doc/paper.md

 ####
-The work required to implement the functions required by Celestrium (DataProvider and NodeSearch plugins) was straightforward for this dataset, and most likely other datasets as well.
-I created this dataset specifically for Celestrium, which meant structuring it for this use, as opposed to applying Celestrium to an existing dataset.
-This helped my ease of implementation.
-However, representations of nodes and links is a core part of graph-like datasets in Celestrium, so accessing these via Celestrium.
+The work to implement the functions required by Celestrium (DataProvider and NodeSearch plugins) was straightforward for this dataset.
+We created this Github dataset specifically for Celestrium, and structured it with this use in mind.
+This slightly helped the ease of implementation compared to applying Celestrium to an existing dataset.
+However, graph-like datasets in general have nodes/link equivalents as their core, and therefore can be easily made available for Celestrium.

 Customizing which plugins to use in the main script generally worked well, needing simply to add a line with the plugin's name.
 However, some plugins had dependencies on others and therefore needed to be listed in certain orders (ex.
-GraphModel before GraphView).This requires the develpoer to have some understanding of how Celestrium works, or debug it if they list plugins in a wrong order.
+GraphModel before GraphView).This requires the developer to have some understanding of how Celestrium works, or debug it if they list plugins in a wrong order.

 Overall, I found Celestrium to have a quick setup time going from having a dataset to seeing it visualized.
-The plugin architecture is very good at presenting modular components for developers to understand and customize their visualization.
+The plugin architecture is very good at presenting modular components for developers to understand and then customize their visualization.

 ### Interface 3/3 - Semantic Networks